mdontu/kvmi-templates/README.md

 ## Guest Template

-It is an Ubuntu 20.04 with the following specifications:
+It is based on Ubuntu 20.04 with the following specifications:

  * 32GiB disk
  * Linux kernel + KVMI patches (see [this](https://github.com/KVM-VMI/kvm/) and [this](https://lore.kernel.org/kvm/20200721210922.7646-1-alazar@bitdefender.com/))